MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 No, you can only share local files and files from [!include[pn-onedrive](../includes/pn-onedrive.md)].

-### Can a Teams desktop user show the Remote Assist HoloLens user a video or powerpoint?
+### Can a Teams desktop user show the Remote Assist HoloLens user a video or PowerPoint?

 Yes!
 We understand that technicians, inspectors, and remote collaborators want to refer to a wide variety of resources and reference documents during the call.
-By using the Teams desktop Share feature, the Teams desktop user can show the Remote Assist HoloLens whatever they are looking at on their desktop or in a specific application window.
+By using the Teams desktop **Share** feature, the Teams desktop user can show the Remote Assist HoloLens whatever they are looking at on their desktop or in a specific application window.
 For example, the Teams desktop user can show the technician a video playing in a web browser.
 Furthermore, because the Teams desktop user's screen or application window is shared in real time, all call participants will see when the Teams desktop user pauses or restarts the video.

 ### When a Remote Assist call ends, how can I access the messages, snapshots, and files during the call?